bbc/gel/src/components/tabs.md

 ## Related research

-During the development of the tabs implementation, the BBC accessibility team undertook research and hosted two days of usability testing with a number of blind and partially sighted participants.
+During the development of the tabs implementation, BBC News undertook research and hosted two days of usability testing with a number of keyboard-only participants, including blind and partially sighted participants.

 These participants were presented with four variations of the tab interface.
 Version 1 appeared as a tab interface but retained the semantics and behavior of an interactive table of contents (see [Initial markup](#initial-markup)).
 Version 2 implemented all of the recommended semantics and behaviors of the [ARIA Authoring practices](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel) guide, including tabs only being focusable/selectable by arrow key.
 The remaining versions constituted compromise positions: Version 3 implemented the tab semantics but behaved as a table of contents (moving focus to panels on tab activation).
 Version 4 implemented [ARIA Authoring practices tabs](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel) except without arrow navigation (tabs remained focusable using the <kbd>Tab</kbd> key).

+These participants were presented with three variations of the tab interface.
+Version 1 implemented all of the recommended semantics and behaviours of the [ARIA Authoring practices](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel) guide, including tabs only being focusable/selectable by arrow key.
+Version 2 constituted a compromise position: tab semantics were implemented but the interface behaved as a table of contents (moving focus to panels on tab activation).
+Version 3 appeared as a tab interface but retained the semantics and behaviour of an interactive table of contents (see [Initial markup](#initial-markup)).

-The majority of participants were uncomfortable with same-page links and felt there were already a large number of links in BBC pages to contend with.
-Arrow key navigation was either not discovered by participants, was confounding, or interfered with the expected behavior of browsing by arrow key using their screen reader's virtual cursor.
-The concept of 'tabs' as a semantic grouping mechanism was generally popular.
+The majority of participants were uncomfortable with the same-page link (interactive table of contents) pattern (version 3) as this did not correctly describe the content.
+Arrow key navigation was either not discovered by participants, or interfered with the expected behaviour of browsing by arrow key using their screen reader's virtual cursor.
+The concept of 'tabs' as a semantic grouping mechanism was more popular than same page links.

-Accordingly, the implementation described here follows that of version 3, and degrades to an interactive table of contents where JavaScript does not run.
+Accordingly, the implementation described here follows that of version 2, and degrades to an interactive table of contents where JavaScript does not run.

 ### Further reading, elsewhere on the Web